The research activities of the Pharmacology Program are directed at understanding how drugs and chemicals modify biological systems.

 Researchers are also focused on using and developing new drugs to treat diseases, such as cancer, diabetes, atherosclerosis, epilepsy, anxiety disorders, Alzheimer's disease, and autism.

-Dr. David Bachovchin and his lab design selective inhibitors to study enzymes and pathways in cancer and immune system signaling.
+Dr. Daniel Bachovchin and his lab design selective inhibitors to study enzymes and pathways in cancer and immune system signaling.

 Dr. John Blenis studies biochemical mechanisms that coordinate extracellular cues, intracellular signaling pathways, and metabolic processes to regulate cellular bioenergetics and redox regulation, mRNA metabolism, protein synthesis and gene expression.

 Dr. Renier J. Brentjens is focused on developing novel treatment approaches for certain leukemias and lymphomas utilizing the patientâs own immune system.
 Specifically this work involves the genetic manipulation of patientsâ immune cells to recognize and kill their own cancer cells.

 Drs.
 Jochen Buck and Lonny Levin collaborate.
 They discovered a new signaling pathway via an intracellular, soluble adenylyl cyclase.
 This signaling pathway plays a role in cell metabolism, insulin action, axonal guidance, and in sperm activation.